-The hospital’s mission is combating andropause, which is the male counterpart to menopause.
-The clinic specializes in testosterone replacement therapy since that is one of the main hormones that men lose as they age.
+The hospital's mission is combating andropause, which is the male counterpart to menopause.
+The clinic specializes in testosterone replacement therapy since that is one of the primary hormones that men lose as they age.

 The decline begins at around age 30 and continues its march to destruction at approximately 10% per decade.